Carlton Fisk's 1975 World Series home run: World Series Game 6

 I hit the next pitch to center field.
 I rounded first base and I saw César Gerónimo going back.
 Rounding second, I knew it was gone and I’m yelling to Pete Rose, "Don’t you wish you were this strong?"
 And Pete is yelling back, "Ain’t this fun, Bernie?
 This is what the World Series is about.
 This is fun."

 Johnny Bench said after the game it looked like a Little Leaguer learning how to hit.
 Pete Rose said it was the worst swing he ever saw.
 Don Zimmer said he thought it was over.
 Rico Petrocelli said it looked like a pitcher who hurt his arm, trying to make a comeback as a hitter.

 In the bottom of the ninth-inning, the score was tied 6–6 and the bases were loaded with no outs.
 Denny Doyle was on third base when Fred Lynn lifted a soft fly ball to short and shallow left field.
 After Reds left fielder George Foster made the catch, Doyle tagged up and attempted to score the winning run.
 He was thrown out at home plate, which inadvertently helped set the stage for Fisk's subsequent game-winning home run.
 After the game, Red Sox third-base coach Don Zimmer told the press, "I was yelling 'no, no, no' and with the crowd noise, he (Doyle) thought I was saying 'go, go, go.'"
 In a World Series that included five future Hall of Fame players, Doyle was the only player on either team to hit safely in all seven games.

-In the top of the eleventh inning, right fielder Dwight Evans made a spectacular catch of a Joe Morgan line drive and doubled Ken Griffey Sr. at 1st base to preserve the tie.
+In the top of the eleventh inning, Red Sox right fielder Dwight Evans made a spectacular catch of a Joe Morgan line drive and doubled off Ken Griffey Sr. at first base to preserve the tie.
+The Red Sox allowed two Reds singles in the 12th inning, but did not allow a run.